LIVE UPDATES

 Aust.
 Govt Response: Awaited

-potential animals stranded at sea
+animals potentially stranded at sea

 on live export vessels